KyleM157/jettywatch/index.markdown

 | 15:09  | L      |         -0.58 |
 | 21:19  | H      |          4.42 |

 Really annoying timing for the AM high tide.
-There is enough swell for some small longboard waves in the knee-thigh range, but I wouldn't expect anything to start breaking until around 10am at the earliest.
-Wind is offshore all day.
+Our low pressure system was a lot stronger than expected and swell has outperformed the models.
+Actual swell on the buoy right now is ESE 3.3@10s.
+Wave heights will be in the stomach-chest high range once the tide backs down.
+Shape will be pretty walled at some-most sandbars.

-Notes: Aim for around noon and hope the swell sticks around.
+Notes: Swell overperformed.
+Look for a good bar and avoid the low tide.

-Best board: longboard
+Best board: Daily Driver

 ---